Lumos (charity): History

 In 2004, Rowling read an article in The Sunday Times about children with disabilities who were placed in cage beds.
 She and Emma Nicholson co-founded the Children's High Level Group (CHLG) in 2005.
 CHLG was briefly renamed The Children's Voice, but then changed back to its original name because "The Children's Voice" was trademarked in the US.
-It became Lumos, after a spell in Harry Potter, in 2010.
+It became Lumos, after a spell in Harry Potter (which in the series illuminates the tip of the caster's wand with a bright light), in 2010.
 Rowling stood down as a trustee in 2013 but continued as the charity's president.

 Lumos and other organisations have worked to encourage the European Commission to establish regulations that state that funding to EU member states must be used for community services, not to build or renovate residential institutions.
 Even before the regulations were passed, as a result of years of advocacy and awareness-raising, this principle of funding supporting 'deinstitutionalization' (DI) had already helped divert more than €367 million of EU funding away from institutions towards community services.

 Governance and people

 Georgette Mulheir stepped down as CEO in 2020 after trustees identified "management and cultural challenges" and commissioned independent reviews into governance and culture.
-The charity has received 19 reviews on the employee ratings website, Glassdoor, and has an overall score of 2.4 out of 5.

-Peter McDermott joined as CEO in June 2021 succeeding Interim CEO, Sir Roger Singleton.
+Howard Taylor joined as CEO in November 2024, succeeding former CEO, Peter McDermott.

-Carol Copland is the Chair of the Board of Trustees.
-Other trustees include: Billy DiMichele (Senior Vice President of Scholastic), Tanya Motie, Neena Gill CBE, Nick Pasricha, Dr Doreen Mulenga, Kate Wills, Jimmy Paul and Usman Ali.
+Ken Towle is the Chair of the Board of Trustees.
+Other trustees include: Rosanna Burcheri, Neena Gill CBE, Nick Pasricha, Dr Doreen Mulenga, Neal Gandhi, Elizabeth Lule and Usman Ali.

-The Lumos Foundation USA Board is headed by Billy DiMichele as chairman, other members are Leslie Little who serves as Treasurer and Liz Robbins.
+The Lumos Foundation USA Board members are Bella Berns and Dale Cendali.